Recombinant Proteins

 Pollen Allergen Phl p 7 Recombinant

-Recombinant Polcalcin Phl p 7 produced in SF9 is a glycosylated, polypeptide chain having a calculated molecular mass of 9.0 kDa.
-Polcalcin Phl p 7 is purified by proprietary chromatographic techniques.
+Recombinant Polcalcin Phl p 7, produced in SF9 cells, is a glycosylated polypeptide chain with a calculated molecular mass of 9.0 kDa.
+The purification process of Polcalcin Phl p 7 involves proprietary chromatographic techniques.

 Shipped with Ice Packs